debloper/SnipR/roadmap.md

 v1.2.0 - v1.5.0
 ---------------
-*	SnipR & SnipR Mobile has been seamlessly put into a single repo & can use the same binary/package.
+*	SnipR & SnipR Mobile branches has been merged & can be used from the same package.
 *	No more remote JS calls from chrome:// privilege, (logical) security issue fixed.
+*	No more AJAX - information fetching utilizes JSONP technology for performance.
+*	Backward compatibility has been called off, doesn't work on Firefox 3.6 anymore.
 *	Fetches optional contents from the web, so lighter download package.
 *	Further minimizes resource footprint & has gone faster.
 *	GitHub homepage & bug-tracker; developing wiki pages.

 v1.1.0 - v1.2.0
 ---------------
 *	XmlHttpRequest has been changed from synchronous to asynchronous to avoid (theoritically-) accidental UI freeze.
 *	Google Maps default Zoom level has been increased to level 10.

 v1.0.0 - v1.1.0
 ---------------